 Guidelines: Hopefully you’ve spent some time looking through images in the tutorials.
 One interesting additional exercise would be to see how the images in the first tutorial fit into the guidelines covered in the second tutorial.
 Although I’d bet none of them were thinking about guidelines, just using their intuitive instinct for composition…

 And that ability isn’t something that happens overnight, it mostly comes with the experience that comes from shooting lots of pictures; good, bad or indifferent, and it’s probably the mistakes that are remembered.
-The errors everyone makes when starting out, like the pole growing out of someone’s head.
+The errors everyone makes when starting out – like the pole growing out of someone’s head.

 So now it’s time to exercise your mind and eyes.
 And the best, and only, way to do that is by shooting.
 So here’s a fun exercise, and like most exercises, the restrictions and repetitions have a raison d’être behind it.
+Best done in a place that’s not photogenic otherwise it’s too easy.

 - You are allowed to shoot one set of 20 exposures in each session and NO more.
 Not 20 plus some deleted pictures.
 A bit like in the old analogue days with a single roll of film had just 20 exposures.